 Electric circuit theory.
 Analysis of circuits with sinusoidal signals.
 Phasors, system functions, and complex frequency.
 Frequency response.
 Computer analysis of electrical circuits.
 Power and energy.
 Two port network theory.
 Laboratory in basic electrical engineering topics.
 Prerequisite: 1.0 in E E 215.

-Course structure: 3 lectures per week, 1 lab per week, 1 TA recitation/quiz session per week, homeworks, quizzes, practice exams, two midterms, final exam, extra help in office hours with professor or TAs, Facebook course discussion 24/7, Catalyst webpage for posting of course material.
+Course structure: 3 lectures per week, 1 lab per week, 1 TA recitation/quiz session per week, homeworks, quizzes, practice exams, two midterms, final exam, extra help in office hours with professor or TAs, Catalyst webpage for posting of course material and discussions.

 Course topics: electric circuit analysis in the frequency domain.
 Phasor and Laplace Transform methods, power calculations, transfer function, low-pass, high-pass, band-pass, and band-reject (passive and active) filters.